ztr1566/jenkins-pipeline-app/README.md

-# DevOps CI/CD Pipeline on AWS EKS
+# End to End DevOps CI/CD Pipeline on AWS EKS

 A comprehensive, fully automated CI/CD pipeline implementation using Jenkins, ArgoCD, and monitoring with Prometheus & Grafana on AWS EKS.